craftercms/docs/source/new-ia/by-role/developer/common/search/search.rst

    doSearch(queryParam, categories);
   });

-.. _newIa-search-elasticsearch-multi-index-query:
+.. _newIa-search-multi-index-query:

 -----------------
 Multi-index Query
 -----------------

-CrafterCMS supports querying more than one Elasticsearch index in a single query.
+CrafterCMS supports querying more than one search index in a single query.

 To search your site and other indexes, simply send a search query with a comma separated list of indexes/aliases (ES pointer to an index).
 It will then search your site and the other indexes